College of Applied Studies and Academic Success

 General Education Requirements for Residential Programs

-The College of General Studies oversees the majority of courses included in the University’s General Education Requirements, which were adopted in 1990 by the faculty of Liberty University for all baccalaureate degree students.
+The College of Applied Studies and Academic Success oversees the majority of courses included in the University’s General Education Requirements, which were adopted in 1990 by the faculty of Liberty University for all baccalaureate degree students.
 While the list of courses that compose the general education core remains largely unchanged, the arrangement of courses now reflects the University’s commitment to develop core competencies in undergraduate students.
 The goal is to ensure that all undergraduate students demonstrate college-level knowledge and skills that prepare them both to fulfill the specific requirements of their individual college/school and major fields of study and to translate their learning into a variety of career contexts.
 An undergraduate curriculum of required basic General Education courses serves as a foundation for later specialization.

 General Education Foundational Skills, Definitions, and Outcomes